Pub-Style Shepherd’s Pie

 Not included in your delivery

 • Heat broiler to high.
 Wash and dry produce. • Dice potatoes into ½-inch pieces.
-Strip thyme leaves from stems; roughly chop leaves.
 Trim, peel, and halve carrot lengthwise; slice crosswise into ¼-inch-thick half-moons.
 Finely dice celery.
 Halve, peel, and finely chop onion.
+Strip thyme leaves from stems; roughly chop leaves.
+Roughly chop parsley.

 • Place potatoes in a medium pot with enough salted water to cover by 2 inches.
-Bring to a boil and cook until tender, 15-20 minutes.
-Drain and return potatoes to pot. • Mash potatoes with sour cream, 1 tsp chopped thyme, and 2 TBSP butter (3 TBSP for 4 servings) until smooth and creamy, adding splashes of water as needed.
-Season generously with salt and pepper. • Keep covered off heat until ready to serve.
+Bring to a boil and cook until tender, 15-20 minutes. • Drain and return potatoes to pot.
+Mash with sour cream, 2 TBSP butter (3 TBSP for 4 servings), and 1 tsp chopped thyme until smooth and creamy, adding splashes of water as needed.
+Season generously with salt and pepper. • Keep covered off heat until Step 6.

-• While potatoes cook, heat a drizzle of oil in a medium, preferably ovenproof, pan (use a large pan for 4 servings) over medium-high heat.
+• While potatoes cook, heat a drizzle of oil in a medium, preferably ovenproof, pan (for 4 servings, use a large, preferably ovenproof, pan) over medium-high heat.
 Add carrot; season with salt and pepper.
 Cook, stirring, until slightly softened, 2-3 minutes. • Add celery, onion, and a large drizzle of oil; season with salt and pepper.
 Cook, stirring, until veggies are just tender, 5-7 minutes.
 TIP: If veggies begin to brown too quickly, add a splash of water. • Stir in garlic powder and 2 tsp chopped thyme; cook until fragrant, 30 seconds.

 • Add beef* to pan with veggies and season with salt and pepper.
-Cook, breaking up meat into pieces, until browned and cooked through, 4-6 minutes. • Add flour; cook, stirring, until thoroughly combined, 1 minute.
+Cook, breaking up meat into pieces, until browned and cooked through, 4-6 minutes. • Add tomato paste and flour; cook, stirring, until thoroughly combined, 1 minute.

-• Add half the crushed tomatoes (all for 4 servings) and ½ cup water (¾ cup for 4) into pan with beef mixture. • Stir in stock concentrates and bring to a boil.
+• Gradually pour ½ cup water (¾ cup for 4 servings) into pan with beef mixture.
+Stir in stock concentrates and bring to a boil.
 Cook until mixture is very thick, 1-2 minutes.
-Turn off heat. • Taste and season with salt and pepper.
+Turn off heat. • Stir in half the parsley.
+Taste and season with salt and pepper.
 TIP: If your pan isn’t ovenproof, transfer mixture now to a baking dish.

 • Top beef filling with an even layer of mashed potatoes, leaving a gap around edge of pan.
 Evenly sprinkle with cheddar. • Broil until browned, 3-4 minutes.
-TIP: Watch carefully to avoid burning. • Serve directly from pan.
+TIP: Watch carefully to avoid burning. • Sprinkle with remaining parsley and serve directly from pan.